Indian Head, Saskatchewan: Transportation

 An Indian trail used by fur traders, and red river carts pulling settlers effects was the first path between Moosomin and Fort Ellice, Manitoba.
 The transcontinental CPR paralleled this trail when coming through in the late 19th century and early 20th century.

 Provincial Highway 4, the precursor of the Trans–Canada Saskatchewan Highway 1, followed the surveyed grade of the transcontinental CPR between the Alberta and Manitoba border.
 Travel along Provincial Highway 4 before the 1940s would have been travelling on the square following the township road allowances, barbed wire fencing and rail lines.
 As the surveyed township roads were the easiest to travel, the first highway was designed on 90 degree right angle corners as the distance traversed the prairie along range roads and township roads.
 Two-horse then eight-horse scrapers maintained these early dirt roads.

 One of the problems that came about was when the Manitoba survey met the Saskatchewan survey.
 The Manitoba survey allowed for 100 ft road allowances placed east and west every 1 mi.
 This system was followed west of Manitoba until just north of Indian Head.
 However, the Saskatchewan survey conducted in 1887, allowed for 66 ft road allowances and placed roads east and west every 2 mi.
 The two surveys needed a 2 mi correction which took years to smooth out.

 Agriculture is one of Saskatchewan's main industries and taking grain to elevators was first accomplished by horse and cart, to be replaced around World War I by truck travel.
-Long haul trucking flourished between 1950 and 1970, and the trans–Canada was completed across Canada by 1970.
-Since the 1970s, 17 times the number of grain trucks and 95 percent of goods transported now are hauled by truck across the Saskatchewan.
+Long haul trucking flourished between 1950 and 1970, and the Trans–Canada was completed across Canada by 1970.
+Since the 1970s, 17 times the number of grain trucks and 95 percent of goods transported now are hauled by truck across Saskatchewan.